awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 }
 ```

-## Audit the CMK Use for your VPC<a name="logging-privatelink"></a>
+## Audit the CMK Use for your VPC<a name="vpce-logging"></a>

-When a request to AWS KMS uses a VPC endpoint, the VPC endpoint ID appears in the AWS CloudTrail log entry that records the request\.
+When a request to AWS KMS uses a VPC endpoint, the VPC endpoint ID appears in the [AWS CloudTrail log](logging-using-cloudtrail.md) entry that records the request\.
 You can use the endpoint ID to audit the use of your AWS KMS VPC endpoint\.

 For example, this sample log entry records a `GenerateDataKey` request that used the VPC endpoint\.
 The `vpcEndpointId` field appears at the end of the log entry\.